Belgooly: History

 The Belgooly Flour Mill, a ruinous building within the village, is entered in the initial Record of Protected Structures.
 Other, more ancient monuments, included on the Record of Monuments and Places for County Cork, include a reputed holy well site immediately west of the village, and a standing stone to the south in Mitchelstown East townland.

 On 26 August 1941 a Luftwaffe Junkers Ju 88 crashed close to Belgooly, after being shot down by 615 Squadron of the RAF.

 Amenities and development

-The village has a small shop with post-office, Belgooly GAA club facilities, Church of the Sacred Heart Roman Catholic church, and is home to the 'Huntsman' and 'Coleman's' public houses (the latter in business since at least 1914).
+The village has a small shop with a post office, Belgooly GAA club facilities, Church of the Sacred Heart Roman Catholic church, and is home to the 'Huntsman' and 'Coleman's' public houses (the latter in business since at least 1914).

 The village is located within the study area of the Cork Area Strategic Plan and the lands that surround the village are within the designated Cork County Council "Rural Housing Control Zone".
 There has been an increase in residential housing development in Belgooly in the early 21st century, with (according to the 2016 census) 200 of the village's 258 private homes built between 2001 and 2010.

 On the Kinsale side of the town is a statue named "His Master's Voice".
 Belgooly hosts an annual agricultural show and steam rally.